Skip to contentSkip to content

 Support flow

-Questions, forms, status updates, notifications, resources, and follow-up should reduce inbox chaos.
+Questions, forms, status updates, notifications, and follow-up should reduce inbox chaos, not add to it.

 Measurement

-Analytics should show demand, conversion, content use, booking clicks, forms, ecommerce, and bottlenecks.
+Analytics should show demand, conversion, content use, booking clicks, ecommerce, and where the bottlenecks are.

 Destination brands